It’s a word no one likes to hear. It sends chills down the spines of developers and sends site users and owners alike into a frenzy.

-While site security should be front of mind in every website owner, your host should also do its own due diligence in protecting your site and your users.
+While site security should be top of mind for every website owner, your host should also do its own due diligence in protecting your site and your users.
 How does Pressable handle hacks when they occur, and what do we do to keep your data safe from the beginning?
+This post explains.

 When it comes to WordPress, hacks can occur for many reasons, whether it’s a vulnerable plugin, a WordPress core mishap, or even an insecure username or password.
 Usually, a security researcher finds a vulnerability and reports it to the developer.
 The developers fix the issue and push out an update.
 A few weeks after the researcher reports the issue, they publish it online to gain notoriety.